AI Driven Cyber Threat Protection

 The emphasis on bringing more AI to the cyber security stack is urgently required as the sheer volume of threats and attacks easily exceeded the capacity of IT security professionals who are already in short supply.

-This year, sophisticated malware and ransomware attacks by threat like WanaCry and Petya, have had a devastating impact on victims.
+This year, sophisticated malware and ransomware attacks by threats like WannaCry and Petya, have had a devastating impact on victims.
 Breaches can shut down companies for days and others have paid a huge price to fix the problem or face damage to brand reputations.

 Machine learning is the only way to address the millions of security events that occur every day.
 Visibility of threats is only part of the battle – collating, understanding and responding to these cannot be done by manually.
 Organisations simply don’t have enough cyber security professionals with the right skills to do the job.
 In this case, the only viable approach is to prioritise and hope that they address the most dangerous cases.